54696d20/Aspire-With-Friends/README.md

 2. **Start new infrastructure**: `cd infrastructure && ./start-aspire.sh`
 3. **Start Aspire AppHost**: `dotnet run --project AspireApp.AppHost`

+**Note**: The old `docker-compose.aspire.yml`, `docker-compose.docker.yml`, and `nginx.conf` files have been removed as they are no longer needed with the new modular infrastructure approach.

 ---

 ## 🔐 Authentication & Keycloak Setup